Assisted Living

 VA Pension and VA Survivors Pension

-Some veterans may be eligible for monthly payments from the VA through the Veterans Pension program.
+The VA Pension program offers wartime veterans monthly payments that can be used to pay for anything a veteran chooses — including memory care.
 However, eligible veterans must meet stringent guidelines to qualify for these payments.
-Generally, a veteran must meet wartime service and financial need requirements, but each situation is unique.
+Generally, a veteran must meet certain age or disability, wartime service, and financial need requirements, but each situation is unique.[04]

 If a person is a surviving spouse of a wartime veteran, they may be eligible for similar monthly payments through the VA Survivors Pension.
 This pension offers support for eligible surviving spouses who meet financial requirements set by the U.S. Congress.
+Similar to the VA Pension for veterans, this pension can also be used to pay for memory care or however a surviving spouse chooses.[05]

 Military pension

 Veterans with 20 or more years of military service may be eligible for a military pension.
-Those who joined the military prior to 2018 and are eligible for a military pension will fall under the legacy High-3 System, which offers a lifetime monthly annuity.
+Those who joined the military prior to 2018 and are eligible for a military pension can qualify under the legacy or high 36 retirement system.
+This pension offers a lifetime monthly annuity.
 A military formula determines the monthly amount the veteran will receive.
-This amount can vary greatly and is calculated at 2.5% of the veteran’s highest 36 months of basic pay.
-Veterans can calculate what they’re eligible to receive with the Department of Defense’s High-3 Calculator.
+This amount can vary greatly and is calculated at 2.5% of the veteran’s highest 36 months of basic pay.[07]

 If a military retiree wants to learn more about this benefit, they will need to contact the appropriate organization for their branch of services, listed below:

-VA health care programs for dementia care support
+VA programs for general dementia care

 Veteran Directed Care (VDC) program

 The veteran can easily adjust their health care team and services as their memory care needs progress, as well as choose which specialists and doctors are on their care team.
-However, this also means the veteran is responsible for hiring, managing, and evaluating workers.
+However, this also means the veteran is responsible for hiring, managing, and evaluating their care workers.
 As memory conditions progress, this may become difficult for the veteran to manage independently.
 In that case, a caregiver with power of attorney may be able to help facilitate the veteran’s wishes.

 VDC is only offered through select VA medical centers, so interested veterans should consult the Administration for Community Living’s list of participating VA medical centers.